 Is Bullion Subject to VAT?

-The good news is investment grade gold is VAT free.
+The good news is investment grade gold is VAT-free.
 This includes all the gold bullion bars and coins on our website.
 This helps maximise your money, allowing you to put all of your budget into the initial outlay.

 Unlike gold, VAT is payable on silver at 20% making silver a more long term, speculative investment.
 However, due to the volatile nature of the silver price, returns are often quickly realised.
 If you are VAT registered and think you may be able to claim your VAT back, then we advise you speak to your accountant.

 Where Should I Store my Gold?